jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/howToGetPython.md

 Requirement already satisfied: gym in /Users/JimStone/anaconda3/lib/python3.7/site-packages (0.10.11) etc

+If you need to tell pip where to put downloaded files then use the -t flag:

+$ pip3 -t, --target <dir>          Install packages into <dir>.

 Saving Notebook as Python  Code
 ===========================

 Sometimes an online example is presented as a Jupyter Notebook or Jupyter Lab.
 You can save the Python code to run within a Python application (e.g. Spyder).

-From within Anaconda’s Jupyter Notebook, find the menu item;
+From within Anaconda’s Jupyter Notebook, find the menu item:

 	Download as …

 or from Jupyter Lab, find the menu item

 	Export Notebook as …

 and download to file *.py.